Va-Ns/VLAD/README.md

 ![Εικόνα8](https://github.com/user-attachments/assets/d095f4d3-cf6b-49b0-99b8-f36b65b53cbc)

-*Enlarged view of a Voronoi cell with local descriptors and the cell centre.
+*Enlarged view of a Voronoi cell with local descriptors and the cell center.
 Dotted lines depict the residuals between the local descriptors and the respective center.*

 ## Project Structure